Email Marketing Tips

 Now for the email marketing tips!

 1) Get people to sign up for your emails by putting a pop-up box on your website that is shown to people that have not yet subscribed.
-I suggest having it show after they spend about 3 seconds on your page.
-I also suggest telling them that they'll receive a 10% off code immediately after they sign up for their purchase to help nudge them to sign up.
+I suggest having it show after they spend about 3-10 seconds on your page.
+I also suggest telling them that they'll receive a 10% off code (suggested is up to 20% off) immediately after they sign up for their purchase to help nudge them to sign up.

 2) Send out 1-3 emails per week.
 Even if people aren't yet converting on these emails or converting on every email, keep sending them out.
 You'll see increased sales as your list grows with a relevant audience.
 Don't worry about annoying people - they can just choose not to open it.
 In fact, even if they don't always open your emails, it's okay as you are still making them think of your business when you send them out (assuming you have your business name as the sender and a good subject line to catch their attention).

-3) At least once a year, go in and segment your subscriber list and remove people that have not opened your emails or purchased within a year time frame.
-This helps increase your open rate and the likely-hood that they will not mark you as spam, but also will reduce any fees you may incur from your email provider (most providers are free for a certain number of subscribers, but then charge in tiers based on the number of subscribers you have or the number of emails you send out).
+3) At least once a year, go in and segment your subscriber list and remove people that have not opened your emails or purchased within the past 365 days.
+This helps increase your open rate and decrease the likely-hood that they will mark you as spam, but also will reduce any fees you may incur from your email provider.
+Most email providers are free up to a certain number of subscribers, but then charge in tiers based on the number of subscribers you have or the number of emails you send out.

 4) Set up email automations for your business.
 With the right email platform, once these automations are set up, there is nothing further you have to do (discount codes are automatically generated as well as the newest product pictures).